Call for Applications for the Human Rights Defenders Advocacy Programme 2023 (online and in-person) is now closed.

 - develop strategies and lobbying techniques to increase the potential of their national and regional advocacy work and contribute to human rights change on the ground

-Our HRDAP hybrid model combines interactive online learning with an intensive 10-days training in Geneva.
+Our HRDAP hybrid model combines 2 months of interactive online learning completed by an intensive 10-days training in Geneva.
 It consists of the following elements:

 - A chance to meet human rights experts and advocates in order to hear first-hand about the strategies used to push issues through the UN